 On the other hand, actively managed funds have several downsides:

 - Statistically speaking, most actively managed funds tend to "underperform," or do worse than, the market index.

 - Every time an active fund sells a holding, the fund incurs taxes and fees, which diminish the fund's performance.

 Examples of Passively and Actively Managed Funds

-Bob understands there will be some very slight variations between his fund and the S&P 500 because it's nearly impossible to track something perfectly.
+Bob understands there will be some very slight variations between the performance of his fund and the S&P 500, because it's nearly impossible to track something perfectly.
 But those tiny variations won't be significant, and, as far as Bob is concerned, his portfolio is imitating the S&P.